moidrao1/DistributedChatServer/README.md

 # Distributed Chat Server
-Distributed Chat Server in C# using TCP Protocol.
+Distributed Chat Server in C#

 This is a source code of distributed chat server developed in C#.